Hull.js examples

 // ... draw pts

-You can adjust concavity of the hull via 2nd param:
+You can adjust concavity of a hull via the 2nd param:

 var pts = hull(pointset, 80);